 This is the traditional marinade recipe for Korean Bulgogi, which is a marinated steak cut into strips and served up on lettuce leaves or rice.
 This is also a great marinade for any cut of beef.

-- 1/2 cup/120 milliliters soy sauce
+1/2 cup soy sauce

-1/3 cup/80 milliliters sugar
+1/3 cup sugar

-- 2 tablespoons/30 milliliters sesame oil
+2 tablespoons sesame oil

-- 2 tablespoons/30 milliliters toasted sesame seeds
+2 tablespoons toasted sesame seeds

-- 1/2 teaspoon/2.5 milliliters black pepper
+1/2 teaspoon freshly ground black pepper

-Add remaining ingredients, except green onions, and let the sauce cook over medium heat for 3-4 minutes, or until sugar has dissolved completely.
+Add remaining ingredients, except green onions, and let the sauce cook over medium heat for 3 to 4 minutes, or until the sugar has dissolved completely.

-- Note: To toast sesame seeds place them in a hot saute pan and gently toss until they start to brown.
+- To toast sesame seeds place them in a hot saute pan and gently toss until they start to brown.
 This takes just a few seconds.
 Pour off into a bowl.